1.2 The CLTS FS Determines Functional Eligibility for Long-Term Support Programs

 Remember that the screen is taken in total; even if some ADLs are not checked, the child could be eligible through different sections of the CLTS FS.

-When screening a child who will be discharged within approximately one week from a skilled health care facility, for example a hospital, an Intermediate Care Facility for Individuals with Intellectual Disabilities (ICF-IID), a State Center for Developmental Disabilities or an Institute for Mental Disorders (IMD), complete the screen based on how the child is expected to function upon their return home.
+When screening a child who will be discharged within approximately one week from a skilled health care facility, for example, a hospital, an intermediate care facility for individuals with intellectual disabilities (ICF-IID), a state center for developmental disabilities, or an institute for mental disorders (IMD), complete the screen based on how the child is expected to function upon their return home.
 This looking ahead is a normal part of discharge planning.
-If, for example, oxygen and intravenous (IV) will be stopped before the child goes home in two days, do not mark "IV" under treatment on the HRS portion of the screen.
+If, for example, oxygen and intravenous (IV) will be stopped before the child goes home in two days, do not mark "IV" under treatment on the health-related services (HRS) portion of the screen.
 If the family is learning to do a two-person pivot transfer to prepare to use at home, indicate that the child needs assistance with transfers on the ADL portion of the screen, even if now the hospital does one-person transfers with a mechanical lift.
 The screener will need to gather additional information from facility staff and the child's parent(s) to get the most accurate picture of the child's needs at home, after discharge.

 The screener must be able to envision the child at home.
 Therefore, the screener must have experience in community care for the target group being screened.
-The CLTS FS should be redone shortly after the child goes home, if the child's condition or situation changes from what was expected at the time the screen was initially completed.
+If the child's condition or situation changes from what was expected at the time the screen was initially completed, the CLTS FS should be redone shortly after the child goes home.